Juventus 3-0 Barcelona

 More away woe for fading Barca

-Barcelona's heroics in the return leg against PSG papered over the cracks of what was a truly terrible first-leg display in the French capital.
+Barcelona's heroics in the return leg against PSG papered over the cracks of a terrible first-leg display in the French capital.

-After another heavy away defeat - their third in four Champions League games on the road and a second in succession after Saturday's La Liga loss at Malaga - there is no escaping the feeling that this is a team in decline.
+After another heavy away defeat - their third in four Champions League games on the road and a second in succession after Saturday's La Liga loss at Malaga - there is no escaping the feeling this is a team in decline.

 They are often shambolic at the back, with Samuel Umtiti and Jeremy Mathieu error-prone and Mascherano a fading force.